idrsolutions/buildvu-ruby-client/README.md

 # BuildVu Ruby Client #

-BuildVu Ruby Client is the Ruby API for IDRSolution's [BuildVu Microservice Example](https://github.com/idrsolutions/buildvu-microservice-example).
+Convert PDF to HTML5 or SVG with Ruby using the BuildVu Ruby Client to interact with IDRsolutions' [BuildVu Microservice Example](https://github.com/idrsolutions/buildvu-microservice-example).

-It functions as an easy to use, plug and play library that lets you use [BuildVu](https://www.idrsolutions.com/buildvu/) from Ruby.
+The BuildVu Microservice Example is an open source project that allows you to convert PDF to HTML5 or SVG by running [BuildVu](https://www.idrsolutions.com/buildvu/) as a web service in the cloud or on-premise.

 -----